anselmdk/silverstripe-resources/modules.md

 This is a curated list of interesting SS3 modules.
 I'll try my best to keep it up to date.
 If you have anything to add or change, please do so by submitting a ticket or a pull request.

+**NOTE (march 2013):** This will soon become obsolete due to the great work Silverstripe is doing on their extension library.
+You can see a sneak here: <http://extensions.andrewshort.name>.
+Make sure to check there for moddules as well!

 ## Frontend